Usury Laws and the History of Banking

 The Problem of the Italian Grain Industry and the Re-Birth of Discounting

-The hard-line, but common, stance against usury was hampering the the grain and farming business of the Italian merchants and farmers (whose business, as noted above, benefits greatly from all types of banking including currency exchange, deposit, loans, futures trading, insurance, etc).
+The hard-line, but common, stance against usury was hampering the grain and farming business of the Italian merchants and farmers.
+Those business, as noted above, benefited greatly from all types of banking including currency exchange, deposit, loans, futures trading, insurance, etc.

 The Roman Empire had eventually allowed loans with carefully restricted interest rates, but the Christian church in medieval Europe had since banned the charging of interest at any rate.
 This left the merchant grain banks with a problem.